How Much Money Does a Tattoo Artist Make?

 How much money does a tattoo artist make?

-Tattoo artists in the UK can make between £20k and £60k a year.
-The average tattoo salary UK is currently about £37k per year; that’s about £18 per hour for a 40-hour working week.
+Tattoo artists in the UK can make between £24k and £60k a year.
+The average tattoo salary UK is currently about £47k per year; that’s about £22.60 per hour for a 40-hour working week.

 Celebrity tattoo artists can charge as much as £350 per hour for their work.
-The potential when you reach this status level is a 6 figure annual salary!
+The potential when you reach this status level is a 6-figure annual salary!

-A tattoo artist's salary will depend on several different factors including location, reputation, experience and specialisation.
+A tattoo artist's salary will depend on several different factors, including location, reputation, experience and specialisation.
 We’ll cover the variables in more detail, the highest paid tattoo artist and tips to maximise your earnings in this article.

 Factors that affect how much money a tattoo artist can make

 As mentioned above, different factors can affect how much money a tattooer can earn.
 Most notably, experience is the main factor.
-There will be a vast salary difference, just like in any other employment, between a tattoo apprentice to an experienced tattoo artist with decades of high-quality work in their portfolio and clients to boot.
+There will be a vast salary difference, just like in any other employment, between a tattoo apprentice and an experienced tattoo artist with decades of high-quality work in their portfolio and clients to boot.

 Another factor that will affect earning potential is their employment status.
 Is the artist an employee, self-employed or are they also a tattoo studio owner?

-Self-employed artists need somewhere to work and if they can’t afford their premises they will likely rent a chair, room or section of a studio from the owner.
-When renting a space an artist can expect to split their fee 50/50 with the tattoo shop.
+Self-employed artists need somewhere to work, and if they can’t afford their premises, they will likely rent a chair, room or section of a studio from the owner.
+When renting a space, an artist can expect to split their fee 50/50 with the tattoo shop.

 How much do most tattoo artists charge per hour?

-The standard fees around most of the UK are around £80-£100 per hour except for London and many of the southern counties which can charge around £150 per hour.
+The standard fees around most of the UK are around £80-£100 per hour, except for London and many of the southern counties, which can charge around £150 per hour.

 Some artists may have a minimum charge, even if the tattoo takes less than one hour.

-The amount a tattoo artist can charge will vary on location, but also expertise.
+The amount a tattoo artist can charge will vary depending on location, but also on expertise.
 A newly qualified tattoo artist (qualified in the eyes of the studio they work in) won’t be able to charge as much as someone who has perfected their skill and has been tattooing for several years.

 Also, a renowned reputation for high-quality tattoos or a distinct art style can increase the charge.
 Many people are willing to pay more to get inked by a popular tattoo artist or by one whose work is the exact style they desire.